|

 "Yes, my lord."

-"You are sure," asked Haldir, "that the maid did
+"You are sure," said Haldir, "that the maid did

 not steal your sister's belongings?"